 • Create a citywide equity plan

-“Being a man of color who grew up in Santa Monica’s Pico Neighborhood, I’m sitting here listening to all of this, and it’s like – it feels good and then it feels bad,” said Councilmember Oscar De La Torre as councilmembers began to remark and ask questions of Parson and her team.
+“Being a man of color who grew up in Santa Monica’s Pico Neighborhood, I’m sitting here listening to all of this, and it feels good and then it feels bad,” said Councilmember Oscar De La Torre as council members began to remark and ask questions of Parson and her team.
 De La Torre said that as the team was presenting on equity in Santa Monica, he began making a list of inequities in Santa Monica that he and others he grew up with have experienced.

-Councilmember Caroline Torosis asked Parson what data or progress dashboard Parson’s department might publish or make public, to which Parson talked about an already public human resources dashboard that tracks demographics in city departments.
+Councilmember Caroline Torosis asked Parson what data or progress dashboard Parson’s department might make public, to which Parson talked about an already public human resources dashboard that tracks demographics in city departments.

-Mayor Gleam Davis asked if Parson’s team will be seeking grants and other gifts to support their work.
-Parson’s affirmed they do seek outside assistance for their modest budget, and said, “The more money we have, the more good we can do.”
+Mayor Gleam Davis asked if Parson’s team would seek grants and other gifts to support their work.
+Parson affirmed they seek outside assistance for their modest budget, and said, “The more money we have, the more good we can do.”

 “This is life-saving work,” said Davis, as she wrapped up the discussion.
 About Santa Monica, she said, “We’re visionary enough, but we’re still small enough, to be a model for other communities.”